tonymm81/web_page/README.md

 130:
 report: Still figuring out how to work out with map loop to json array.
-Added in employer view where employer can edit employee data.
+Added in employer view where employer can edit employee data. started also login component where employee or employer can log in.

 npm installs in this project: